 If someone comes across a different type of panel or if their LG UK6300 doesn't correspond to our review, let us know and we will update the review.

 The LG UK6300 is a very basic entry level 4k LED TV, but it doesn't offer great value compared to the competition.
 There will almost always be something better for a similar price.
+See our recommendations for the best budget TVs.

 If you've got a bright room with wide seating, then the LG UK6300 is a better choice due to the better viewing angles.
 But for a dark room with seating directly in front, then the Samsung NU7100 is better due to its better contrast ratio and better black uniformity.
 The LG UK6300 also has better reflection handing, and you can place it in a room with many light sources whereas the Samsung NU7100 can get brighter to fight bright room glare.